Police halt 4-person National Day protest in Hong Kong | Law-Order

 "I think Hong Kong is now the only place in China where diverse opinions are allowed,'' Chan Po-ying, the party's chairperson told reporters.

-The leaders have been charged with subversion under a national security law imposed on the city by Beijing following months of anti-government protests in 1989 that criminalises subversion, secession, terrorism and foreign collusion to interfere in the city's affairs.
+The leaders have been charged with subversion under a national security law imposed on the city by Beijing following months of anti-government protests in 1989 that criminalizes subversion, secession, terrorism, and foreign collusion to interfere in the city's affairs.

 Such measures have led to the U.S. imposing sanctions on Hong Kong and Chinese officials, saying the new law rolls back freedoms promised to the former British colony when it was handed over to China in 1997.
 Over the past year, dozens of pro-democracy activists have been arrested and others have left for self-imposed exile abroad, while electoral laws have been amended to increase the number of seats for pro-Beijing legislators while reducing those that are directly elected.
+At the National Day celebration, Hong Kong Chief Executive Carrie Lam presided over a flag-raising ceremony attended by Hong Kong and Chinese officials who sang China's national anthem while helicopters displaying the Chinese flag passed overhead.
+In remarks at a reception that followed, Lam praised the central government's support for the economy, the stabilizing effects of the security law, and the "improved electoral system," while sounding defiant toward the U.S. and other critics.
+A recent Chinese Foreign Ministry report enumerating what it described as U.S. political interference in Hong Kong shows that "despite a plethora of smearing and defamatory remarks made by foreign politicians and some Western media, Hong Kong's inherent strengths remain intact," Lam said in her address.
+On mainland China, huge crowds gathered to watch the flag-raising ceremonies in Beijing's Tiananmen Square and cities across the country.
+This year marks the ruling Communist Party's centenary, adding to the scale and lavishness of the celebrations.
+Friday marks the beginning of a weeklong national holiday.
+And despite heightened tensions between Beijing and Washington, U.S. Secretary of State Antony Blinken sent a congratulatory message.
+"As the United States seeks to work cooperatively to solve the challenges we all face, we wish the people of the PRC peace, happiness, and prosperity over the coming year,'' the message said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)